 The CIKM 2020 review of both the full and the short papers will be double-blind.
 For this reason, submissions must be properly anonymized.
-Lack of anonymization may result in rejection without review.
+Lack of anonymization will result in a desk rejection.
 Papers must not include information that can identify the authors such as self-references, e.g., “We previously showed (Doe, 1980) …”.
 Instead use the third person or a named reference such as “Doe previously showed (Doe, 1980) …”.
-Papers reveal the authors of the work will be rejected without review.

-Submissions will receive an “accept”, “conditional accept” or “reject” decision based on the version that was submitted.
-Revisions of papers with a conditional accept will be checked before final acceptance.
+Submissions will receive an “accept”, “conditional accept” or “reject” decision.
+Revisions of papers with a conditional acceptance will be checked before final acceptance.

 We encourage industry participants as well as authors of applied papers which describe in-use research or systems to submit their papers to the applied research paper track.